-User management in the Clinical Trial Information System has been saved
+User management in the Clinical Trials Information System has been saved

-User management in the Clinical Trial Information System
+User management in the Clinical Trials Information System

 By Paulien Nuyts and Sebastian Payne